Project-Books/book-project/README.md

 Book tracker web app made using Spring Boot and Vaadin 14 (only the free components will be used).

+**Update: we are currently redesigning the web app from scratch (with React instead of Vaadin).
+Take a look at the [0.2.0 branch](https://github.com/Project-Books/book-project/tree/0.2.0).**

 See a [live demo](http://bookprojectv010-env.eba-22zuiphf.eu-west-2.elasticbeanstalk.com/login).
 Instead of creating an account, you can use the test credentials shown in the [Access site](https://github.com/Project-Books/book-project#access-site) section.
 This is only for demonstration purposes, so please do not rely on any saved data persisting.